Spanish American wars of independence: Economics

 The nearly decade and a half of wars greatly weakened the Spanish American economies and political institutions, which hindered the region's potential economic development for most of the nineteenth century and resulted in the enduring instability the region experienced.
 Independence destroyed the de facto trade bloc that was the Spanish Empire – Manila galleons and Spanish treasure fleets in particular.
 After independence, trade among the new Spanish American nations was less than it had been in the colonial period.
 Once the ties were broken, the small populations of most of the new nations provided little incentive to entice Spanish American producers to recreate the old trade patterns.
 In addition, the protection against European competition, which the Spanish monopoly had provided to the manufacturing sectors of the economy, ended.
 Due to expediency, protective tariffs for these sectors, in particular textile production, were permanently dropped and foreign imports beat out local production.
 This greatly affected Native communities, which in many parts of Spanish America, specialized in supplying finished products to the urban markets, albeit using pre-industrial-quarters in Mexico.
 Cities dependent on seaborne trade like Valdivia plunged into depression as the intracolonial trade system collapsed.

 Foreign trade policies varied among the new countries, some like the United Provinces of the Río de la Plata and Peru applied initially protectionist policies while Chile was more open to foreign trade while still applying a kind of neomercantilism.

-The new states that began to take root in Latin America, particularly Mexico, often courted foreign financial support from European nations.
+The new states that began to take root in Hispanic America, particularly Mexico, often courted foreign financial support from European nations.
 This foreign investment often came via loans, which only continued to cripple economies that had been destroyed or left alone during conflict.
 This investment was not enough to support economic recovery and can be considered to have only further negatively impacted economic growth in these newly developing states by pushing them further into debt in an attempt to recover and grow their economies.
 As the newly independent nations finally entered the world economy after the end of the French Revolutionary and Napoleonic Wars, when the economies of Europe and the United States were recovering and aggressively seeking new markets to sell their products after more than two decades of disruption.
 Ultimately Spanish America could only connect to the world markets as an exporter of raw materials and a consumer of finished products.